 Newfoundland is such a spectacular place to visit, and we are often asked by friends and colleagues about what they should plan to do there for a vacation.
 There are so many places and you could really spend months in Newfoundland and Labrador and still not see everything.
-That said, we have developed a suggested itinerary for someone taking their first tour of Newfoundland… enough for you to see its magic, and decide to keep going back for more :-).
+We have developed this suggested itinerary for someone taking their first tour of Newfoundland… enough for you to see its magic, and decide to keep going back for more :-).

 This itinerary covers only a few of the amazing areas of this beautiful island.
-I hope in the future to do other itineraries covering many more areas.
 It also doesn’t cover all the places to stay, eat or visit – just enough to hopefully help you plan an awesome trip.
 For more info a great resource is the Newfoundland Tourism Website at this link.

 Please note these tips were put together in response to many people asking us “where to go and what to do” in Newfoundland.
-It is always our pleasure to share our love for our home.
-We have neither taken nor give any endorsement for any of the places or companies named in here – and we give no guarantee, express or implied, as to the performance of any of the recommended places. – The only thing we guarantee is that you will love your visit to our home!
+It is always our pleasure to share our love for our home and we have neither taken any promotional consideration nor give any endorsement nor guarantee for any of the places or companies named in here.
+We hope that you will love your visit to our home!

-(If you find anything outdated or missing, please just comment below so I can update.)
+(If you find anything outdated on this post, or have any alternate suggestions, please comment about it below so I can update this site – your help and feedback is appreciated!)

-• THE ABSOLUTE FIRST THING TO DO in planning your trip to NL is book your rental car, especially if you are following our recommendation of picking up on one side of the island and dropping off in the other.
+- THE ABSOLUTE FIRST THING TO DO in planning your trip to NL is book your rental car, especially if you are following our recommendation of picking up on one side of the island and dropping off in the other.
 Rental cars are tougher to get than flights, accommodations or anything else – so book the car before your flight!
 And, unless you plan to stay only in the centre of St. John’s a rental car is definitely necessary when visiting Newfoundland.
+In addition to the normal rental car companies that all operate in Newfoundland, the Turo app for carsharing has become a very popular way to rent cars while in the province.

 Our Recommended Route: